-When it was operating at full capacity, about 150 metric tons of UF_6 was fed to the plant daily in the process described here.
+When it was operating at full capacity, about 150 mt of UF_6 was fed to the plant daily in the process described here.
 Tapering reduces the time required for the plant to come to equilibrium.

-The Department of Energy's gaseous diffusion plant in 1980 had 10,812 stages, consumed 6000 MW of electric power and 1350 million gallons of water a day, and took months to come to equilibrium.
+The Department of Energy's gaseous diffusion plant in 1980 had 10,812 stages, consumed 6,000 MW of electric power and 1,350 million gallons of water a day, and took months to come to equilibrium.
 The building housing the plant had a combined floor area of a square mile.
 Plans to further expand the plant using gas centrifuges were scrapped in the 1980s when the expected growth of nuclear power was not realized.
-In addition, other countries and companies, including Russia and URENCO (which services such countries as the United Kingdom, Holland, and Germany), now offer such services.36
+In addition, other countries and companies, including Russia and URENCO (which services such countries as the United Kingdom, Holland, and Germany), now offer such services [36].

-The capacity of processes employing diffusion and mass separation is reported on the basis of the work required, and is expressed as separation work units.
+The capacity of processes employing diffusion and mass separation is reported on the basis of the work required, and is expressed as SWUs.
 (The SWU is a measure of the work required to separate uranium of a given U-235 content into two components, one having a higher and the other a lower U-235 content.)
-It takes 5.3 SWU to enrich natural uranium to 3.44 percent U-235 (see Table 21.12).
-The Department of Energy facility has the capacity of 11.3 million SWU, and there is a world capacity of about 48 million SWU (Table 21.11.)
+It takes 5.3 SWU to enrich natural uranium to 3.44% U-235 (see Table 21.11).
+The Department of Energy facility has the capacity of 11.3 million SWU/year, and there is a world capacity of about 60 million SWU/year